orientalArg/orientalArg/README.md

   - 📚 I love reading, my favorite genre is heroic fantasy.

-  - ☸  I'm buddhist since i was 13 years old, i believe in the self realization and peace.
+  - ☸  I'm buddhist since eight years ago, i believe in the self realization and peace.

   - 💻 I'm a hacking enthusiast, and certified ethical hacker (pentester).

-  - 🧠 I enjoy study and learn new stuffes, i always try to get up date with technology.
+  - 🧠 I enjoy studying and learning new things, i always try to be up to date with technology.

   <br>
 </details>